junyi-me/jy-blog/content/post/github-actions-docker/index.md

 Once you do, you can go to the `Actions` tab in your repository to see the action "in action".

 ![GitHub Actions workflow](github_actions.png)

+That's it!
+Now you should see a new docker image being pushed for every change you make to your repository.